Live your dreams and follow your heart

 Everyone has a different idea of happiness and security and also of success.

 happiness and they seek security in the available economic system.
 If that works for you that’s fine.
 But those of us longing to seek the horizon, there is more to life and we are always living on the urge to break free from this system.
 Asking friends what is best for you, is like asking for doubt.
-Your world and theirs do not match anymore, your dreams and theirs may match, but they are not ready to vocalize their dreams and act on it.
-So how can they advise you what to do?
+Your world and theirs do not match anymore, your dreams and theirs may match, but they are not ready to vocalize their dreams and act on them.
+So how can they advise you on what to do?

 And although we all do need a bit of constructive criticism when making life decisions, there is no good advice in negativity.
-Have you run into a person like that: don’t even bother to argue with them, just nod, smile, thank them for their valuable opinion (or not) and walk away.
+Have you run into a person like that: don’t even bother to argue with them, just nod, smile, thank them for their valuable opinion (or not), and walk away.

-Seek those people who want you to flourish and live your life to max no matter what.
+Seek those people who want you to flourish and live your life to the max no matter what.

 My best friend while preparing to leave was, in spite of her own loss once I’d left, my best criticaster.
 She loved me so much she wanted me to go, yet she hated to see me go.
-But she was able to go beyond her own feelings and advise me, give me feedback on the moves I doubt about and in the middle of her own sadness about losing the ability to see me in real life whenever we feel that need, she is cheering and applauding my decision to become a digital nomad.
+But she was able to go beyond her own feelings and advise me, give me feedback on the moves I doubt about, and in the middle of her own sadness about losing the ability to see me in real life whenever we feel that need, she is cheering and applauding my decision to become a digital nomad.
 Those people add value to you making plans and following your dreams.
 And if you do not have anyone around you?
 Seek someone.